m-feliciano/m-feliciano/README.md

 ### Hi there 👋

 I'm Marcelo Feliciano.
 I've been a software engineer since 2020, and I'm always interested in new challenges and learning opportunities.
-Currently, I'm working as a Full Stack Engineer at @ SiplanControl.
+Currently, I'm working as a Full Stack Engineer at @ CI&T.

 ## 🔨 Technologies